Actifio/powershell/ManageDB/README.md

 Q: Can I mimic the workflow functionality in VDP using this script?
 A: Yes, for on-demand, create a shortcut in Windows that invoke this PS script.
 When you click on it, it will trigger the script.
 To schedule this job on a regular basis, use the Microsoft Task Scheduler or any other third party tools.

+Q: How do I get more help on the script?
+A: This script support PowerShell `Get-Help` cmdlet.
+Enter the command `get-help .\ManageDB.ps1` , `get-help .\ManageDB.ps1 -detailed` to get detail help on the script.